haleyspeed/willow/readme.md

  - Run each box in turn, pay attention to the pipeline status to make sure it's still Running
  - If it runs with no errors, delete any files in the `dataset` subfolder, copy over your `raw.mda`, `geom.csv`, and `params.json` files to the dataset folder, clear the kernal and retart the script (shut it down if you have to then reopen).
  - If you get an error regarding `firings_true.mda` does not exist, or something to that effect, no events were found.
+ ### Note: Currently Mountainsort stalls on the "whiten" step and throws an error.
+The developers have been contacted regarding the error.

 # Appendix